shafnasir/MyPlanBook/doc/sprint2/sprint2.md

     - *Import CSV Bank Statements*: Create implementation to upload and read csv files and possibly other file extensions in the Upload Transactions activity.
     - *Upload Manager*:A UI component that allows for the user to navigate the local Android file system and upload their banking transaction file (.csv's only).

+## THEB-36: Log Body Weight
+- Assigned to: Alexei Blinov
+- Subtasks
+	- *Select Date for Body Weight*: Allow the user to select a date for their body weight input.
+Estimated time: 2h.
+	- *Graph Body Weights*: Allow the user to see a graphical representation of their change in body weight as a function of weight over time.
+Estimated time: 5h.
+	- *Delete Body Weight Entry*: Allow the user to delete a body weight entry for a specific.
+Estimate 2h.

+## THEB-47: Show Health and Fitness Main Menu
+- Assigned to: Alexei Blinov
+- Subtasks:
+	- *Select Health and Fitness Planner*: Be able to select a health and fitness planner and go to the appropriate planner screen/ page.
+Estimate time: 1h.

 ## THEB-41: User Profile Page
 - Assigned to: Xiaoyang Wu
 - A profile page which allows the user to see all the personal information including name, account number, email, phone number, and city.